Frame Magazine

 And that's how we turned a brief to launch the opening of a new office into a cultural movement involving 22 of the best designers and design agencies from both countries.

-The book is now available to buy via Actar.
+The book is now available to buy via Bol.

 poster by Mutado and chragokyberneticks